 What Is RegTech?

 RegTech, or regulatory technology, is a technology system that assists a bank, credit union, or other financial institution in managing regulatory compliance.
 Financial institutions are frequently overwhelmed by the sheer volume of laws, rules, and regulations they must implement, enforce, and monitor, from business continuity and vendor management to fair financing and security.
-RegTech aids in the streamlining of the compliance process.
+RegTech aids in streamlining of the compliance process.

 RegTech solutions come in a variety of shapes and sizes.
 Business solutions can be developed to provide a real-time 360-degree view of compliance and risk, whereas single-rule solutions are focused on a single area.